phelantomas/Wa-tor/README.md

 Wat-tor Simulation
 ===================
+### Overview
 This is a short program used to simulate the conditions and relationship between sharks and fishes in an ecosystem.
-It is being developed in C++, and OpenMp.
+The goal is to implement it utlising threads and bench mark the results.

+The world will be mapped using 2d arrays and will be made up of objects that are either sharks, fish, or water.

+To measure the speed of the program, it will be run through a 1000 iterations, and the average time will be taken, and documented using graphs.

+### Tools & Environment
+> - C++ for the main project code
+> - Python for scripts
+> - Emacs for the  IDE
+> - g++ for the compiler
+> - Doxygen for the documentation
+> - OpenMp for multithreading
+> - Gprof for profiling
+>  - Plotly for the Graphs
+>  - Ubuntu 16.04 for the operating system

 ----------
 ![alt text](https://github.com/phelantomas/Wa-tor/blob/master/Charts/wator.PNG)